tsahara/r7rs/content/overview.md

 passed to the specified predicate (such as {\cf file-error?} or {\cf read-error?}), the predicate returns \schtrue{}.

-\vest If such wording does not appear in the discussion of an error, then implementations are not required to detect or report the error, though they are encouraged to do so.
+If such wording does not appear in the discussion of an error, then implementations are not required to detect or report the error, though they are encouraged to do so.
 Such a situation is sometimes, but not always, referred to with the phrase